Matt Stevens (rugby union): Personal life

 In 2006, Stevens appeared on The X Factor: Battle of the Stars on ITV.
 He was mentored by Sharon Osbourne and reached the final only to be defeated by Eastenders star Lucy Benjamin.
 Due to his appearance on the show, he raised over £125,000 for the Nelson Mandela Children's Fund and in October 2006 he was invited to meet the statesman in Johannesburg.

 He holds a BSc in politics with economics from the University of Bath.

-After retiring from Rugby, Stevens moved to Cape Town, South Africa with his wife and twin daughters.
+After retiring from Rugby, Stevens moved to Cape Town, South Africa.
 From 2017 – 2020 Stevens was the General Manager at one of South Africa's oldest and most beloved wine estates Boschendal.
 During his time at Boschendal, he created some of the estate's most popular attractions including The Tree House and the Friday Night Market as well as steering its flagship restaurant The Werf into South Africa's Top 20 Restaurants and winning the Eat Out Sustainability Award in 2018.

 Following the onset of the COVID-19 pandemic, Stevens left his position at Boschendal to pursue new property development projects in Cape Town and the wider Western Cape areas.